cultureandempire/cultureandempire.github.io/cande.md

 It is an extremely broad claim of authority: touch any network switch, router, WiFi access point, server, or cloud service *anywhere in the world* in a way that affects any US business, especially the financial sector, or the US government, and we will treat you as a criminal.

 Further, it is the actual use of the computer that is the crime.
 Let me explain that.
 What you actually *do* on the computer may also be a crime, or may not.
 That's beside the point.
-Only in 2013, more than 25 years after the law was passed, was section (a)(1) used for the first time, in [the prosecution of Bradley Manning](http://www.eff.org/deeplinks/2013/07/bradley-manning-was-punished-more-merely-because-his-leaks-involved-computer).
+Only in 2013, more than 25 years after the law was passed, was section (a)(1) used for the first time, in [the prosecution of Chelsea née Bradley Manning](http://www.eff.org/deeplinks/2013/07/bradley-manning-was-punished-more-merely-because-his-leaks-involved-computer).

 It is a bad sign when prosecutors start pulling on unused old laws to chase down new threats.
 To start with, it shows the old law was wrongly designed.
 The perceived threat in 1986 was teenagers hacking into defense systems and starting a nuclear war.
 Clearly in a quarter century, that never happened, outside of the movie theater.
 Do lawmakers believe that Hollywood makes documentaries?
 And then, it's bad because prosecutors start to push at the limits of language and meaning to get the convictions they want.
 It is a classic lawyer's game: you define a term, and then I will make it mean precisely the opposite, with the fewest court cases possible.
 It is bad science to gather data to support a hypothesis, and it is bad justice to twist a law to support a prosecution.